6 Case Studies Proving You Should Outsource IT Development

 Back in the 90s Jack Ma, Alibaba’s founder faced a scarcity of resources.
 There were Chinese specialists with expertise in e-commerce development.
 Another complication was that China had formidable internet restrictions, which was a hindrance for website development.

 So the company started to seek partners and outsourced overseas across a range of different projects, and they found the human resources they needed in the US.
 By hiring specialists overseas, the website started growing at an astronomical pace.
-For instance, in 2014 Alibaba hit the record by becoming the largest IPO in history and raising $25B.
+For instance, in 2014, Alibaba hit a record by becoming the largest IPO in history and raising $25B.
+Two decades later, it remains one of the world’s largest e-commerce ecosystems, with millions of active customers and annual revenues exceeding $137 billion as of 2025.

 Alibaba outsourcing case: Lesson learnt